Strobesstrobes

 Table of Contents

-• What is IoT penetration testing?
+• What does an IoT penetration test cover?

-• How do you analyze IoT firmware?
+• How do you extract and crack IoT firmware?

 • How do you report and prioritize IoT findings?